pesto-students/backend-repo-team-harsh-p8-team-harsh-1/README.md

 - We will be using Shadcn UI for the Admin!
 - Our admin dashboard is going to serve as both CMS, Admin and API!
-- We will be able to control mulitple vendors / stores through this single CMS!
+- We will be able to control multiple vendors / stores through this single CMS!
 (For example We can have a "Shoe store" and a "Laptop store" and a "Suit store", and our CMS will generate API routes for all of those individually!)
 - We will be able to create, update and delete categories!
 - We will be able to create, update and delete products!
 - We will be able to upload multiple images for products, and change them whenever We want!